istimons/FacebookRedesign/README.md

 # FacebookRedesign
-Redesigned Facebook with a new Look &amp; Feel using KivyMD &amp; Python

-# FacebookRedesign

 Welcome to FacebookRedesign, a project that reimagines the Facebook UI using KivyMD, Kivy, and Python.
 I invite developers like you to contribute and help make this project even better!